ctg123/ctg-site/content/project/optimizing-a-flask-api-microservice-with-kubernetes/index.md

 ## **Create Ansible host Virtual Machine**

 We will create our development environment inside a local virtual machine.
 The logical design is easy to follow if you prefer using a public cloud such as AWS, Azure, GCP, or Digital Ocean.
-The `vagrantfile` seen below uses an Ubuntu 20.04 base image provided by the Bento project.
+The `vagrantfile` seen below uses an Ubuntu 20.04 base image provided by the **[Bento project](https://app.vagrantup.com/bento/boxes/ubuntu-20.04)**.
 We'll create a single VM on the local device (i.e., laptop) in VirtualBox via Vagrant.
 You can set the network as either "private" or "public" if the ports are forwarded when testing Docker images locally.

 ```ruby
 # -*- mode: ruby -*-